Phan-2k2/zoom-sync-tkl-dyna/README.md

 ### Examples

+Here are a few examples of how configuration options can be mixed together:

 ```
 # Only update time and weather, and set the screen to weather on connect:
 zoom-sync --no-system --screen weather